thegooddocsproject/templates/README.md

 # About the Templates Repo

-This repository contains best practice templates to help build documention for open source software, which incidentally is directly applicable to other domains too.
+This repository contains best-practice templates to help build documentation for open-source software, which incidentally is directly applicable to other domains too.

 Here we provide tips for using these templates.